evervault/evervault-node/README.md

 # Evervault Node SDK

-The Node.js SDK for working with Evervault cages.
+The Node.js SDK for working with Evervault Cages.

 ### Prerequisites